 This report offers an assessment of the Milwaukee Police Department's progress in implementing changes to police procedures in accordance with the requirements of the Settlement Agreement of Charles Collins, et al. v.
-City of Milwaukee, et al. The encounters detailed in this report occurred during the second half of 2022.
+City of Milwaukee, et al. The encounters detailed in this report occurred during the First half of 2023.
 The following summarizes the major findings based on our review of these data.

-The Department has remained steady in meeting the requirement that fewer than 15 percent of traffic stops fail to show individualized, objective, and articulable reasonable suspicion.
-Analysis of traffic stops for this report finds that less than one percent of traffic stops fail to show sufficient IOARS documentation.
-The Department consistently meets the threshold for traffic stops, and there has been a continued increase in the percentage of traffic stops that meet the standard for IOARS.

-While the Department does not meet the requirement that fewer than 15 percent of field interviews fail to show individualized, objective, and articulable suspicion, MPD remains near the threshold of compliance.
-Analysis of field interviews for this report finds that 17.3 percent of field interviews fail to show appropriate IOARS documentation, falling below the compliance threshold that was achieved during the previous reporting period and on par with findings from the latter half of 2021.

-The Department continues to fall short of the requirement that fewer than 15 percent of no-action encounters fail to show individualized, objective, and articulable reasonable suspicion to support the stop.
-Analysis of no-action encounters for this report finds that just over half of no-action encounters fail to provide proper IOARS documentation (55.6 percent).

-The Department has shown progress since 2019 but continues to fall short of meeting the requirement that fewer than 15 percent of frisks fail to show individualized, objective, and articulable reasonable suspicion that the stop subject is armed and dangerous.
-Analysis of officer-written narratives indicates that 35.0 percent of justifications for frisks do not meet the IOARS standard.

-All of the weapons seized during frisks were obtained during frisks that were sufficiently justified.
-There were 11 weapons obtained from the 103 sampled frisks with all of the weapons seized during stops and frisks that met the IOARS standard.
-Eight frisks in the sample resulted in obtaining drugs or other contraband during stops or frisks that were not sufficiently justified (27.6 percent of all contraband found).

-The contraband hit rate improved this reporting period, returning to hit rates found in 2021.
-After steady increases, analysis of the first half of 2022 showed a substantial decrease in hit rates for contraband found during frisks.
-The current reporting period showed a hit rate of 28.2 percent, showing an improvement in officers' decisions about when to frisk individuals during a police encounter.

-CONTRIBUTORS

-Joanna Abaroa-Ellison conducts data analysis and provides policy and project support for the Milwaukee Settlement Agreement work.
-She has policy and data experience in various parts of the criminal justice system, including policing, courts, and corrections.
-Prior to her work with CJI, Ms. Abaroa-Ellison served as the Data Integration Specialist and Research Analyst at the Middlesex Sheriff's Office (MA).
-There, she was able to extract, analyze, and visualize data as well as build capacity for implementing data-driven practices and policies.
-She holds a Master's of Social Work in Macro Practice from Boston College and a BA in Criminology from the University of Pennsylvania.
+- The Department has remained steady in meeting the requirement that fewer than 15 percent of traffic stops fail to show individualized, objective, and articulable reasonable suspicion.
+Analysis of traffic stops for this report finds that approximately three percent of traffic stops fail to show sufficient IOARS documentation.
+The Department consistently meets the threshold for traffic stops and has done so since the latter half of 2019. - The Department meets the requirement that fewer than 15 percent of field interviews fail to show individualized, objective, and articulable suspicion.
+Analysis of field interviews for this report finds that 88.9 percent of field interviews show appropriate IOARS documentation, placing the department above the compliance threshold of 85 percent which was not achieved during the previous reporting period in late 2022. - The Department continues to fall short of the requirement that fewer than 15 percent of no-action encounters fail to show individualized, objective, and articulable reasonable suspicion to support the stop.
+Analysis of no-action encounters for this report finds 26.7 percent of no-action encounters fail to provide proper IOARS documentation. - The Department has shown progress since 2019 but continues to fall short of meeting the requirement that fewer than 15 percent of frisks fail to show individualized, objective, and articulable reasonable suspicion that the stop subject is armed and dangerous.
+Analysis of officer-written narratives indicates 32.1 percent of justifications for frisks do not meet the IOARS standard. - All of the weapons seized during frisks were obtained during frisks that were sufficiently justified.
+There were 10 weapons obtained from the 106 sampled frisks with all of the weapons seized during stops and frisks that met the IOARS standard.
+Four frisks in the sample resulted in obtaining drugs or other contraband during stops or frisks that were not sufficiently justified (16 percent of all contraband found). - The contraband hit rate is similar to what was found during the second half of 2022.
+The current reporting period showed a hit rate of 23.6 percent, showing a slight decline in officers' decisions about when to frisk individuals during a police encounter as compared to the previous reporting period (28.2 percent).

+Contributors